Addressing Violence Against Women

 The need to address post-conflict violence in relationship to HIV has been the subject of some controversy, but few evaluated interventions were found.

 Stronger Links Are Needed Between The Health and Justice Systems

 Linkages between the justice system and the health system in many sub-Saharan countries is weak, making women more reluctant to seek judicial justice for crimes of rape (Kilonzo et al., 2009b).
 "Laws need to be reformed and implemented to sanction all forms of gender-based violence and to provide survivors with access to justice" (Ellsberg and Betron, 2010).
-[See also Transforming Legal Norms to Empower Women, including Marriage, Inheritance and Property Rights]
+[See also Advancing Human Rights and Access to Justice for Women and Girls]

 Guidelines for the management of female survivors of sexual assault from the International Federation of Gynecology and Obstetrics are available (Jina et al., 2010).
 Additional evidence and resources for working with all sectors -- health, legal, police, justice, education, and in conflict settings are available at www.endvawnow.org (UNIFEM, 2010).
 Guidance for integrating gender-based violence into PEPFAR programming is available: (http://www.aidstar-one.com/focus_areas/gender/resources/pepfar_gbv_program_guide).
 (USAID/AIDSTAR-One, 2011a) as is USAID guidance for child abuse and violence (USAID, 2011b).
 See also the programming tool: 16 Ideas for Addressing Violence Against Women in the Context of the HIV Epidemic (WHO/UNAIDS).